download dots

 Automations: The Execution Pillar

-TL;DR: Automations are the Execution layer of Workspace DNA — the third pillar alongside Memory (Projects) and Intelligence (Agents).
-They listen for events, run multi-step flows with branching, looping and filtering, call 11+ frontier models from OpenAI, Anthropic, and Google, plug into 100+ integrations across 10 categories, and write results straight back into your projects.
-AI agents can drive an entire flow as a step.
+TL;DR: Automations are the work that runs without you.
+A new lead emails in and gets a reply, a logged task, and a Slack ping to your team, all on its own, 24/7.
+They are the Execution layer of Workspace DNA, the third pillar alongside Memory (Projects) and Intelligence (Agents).
+They listen for events (new email, new task, webhook, schedule), run multi-step flows with branching, looping and filtering, call 15+ frontier models from OpenAI, Anthropic, Google, and open-weight providers, plug into 100+ integrations across 10 categories, and write results straight back into your projects.
+AI agents can make the judgment calls inside a flow.
 Available on every plan from Free through Enterprise.
+Browse the full action and trigger catalog at /integrations.
 Build your first automation →

 What are Taskade Automations?